cronkitedata/rstudyguide/docs/A04-murders.md

 ### Join

 This gives you an opportunity to see how to add data to a table from the Web.
 This [Excel file](https://github.com/cronkitedata/cronkite-docs/blob/master/docs/assets/data/xlexamples/countypops_withinfo.xlsx?raw=true)  includes lots of information from the Census as of 2017, which you can link to summary data from the murder data using the county fips codes.

-We can walk through in class how to link it up using a join.
+### Wrap-up exercise

+Try getting as far as you can to answer this question: Characterize the county with the highest murder rate, using the Census data linked above.
+This will require doing everything in steps:

+1. Grouping to the county level, keeping the county FIPS code
+2. Importing the Excel file, making sure you keep the FIP code as the same type of data as the one in the murder dataset.
+3. Joining the grouped file to the Census data.
+4. Computing the murder rate
+5. Deciding which variables in the Census data to use or manipulate to find a characterization that you're interested in.